IMPORTANT: All Wednesday Field Trips are Currently Full.

 We will visit Highlands, NC, to visit the remarkable Highlands Biological Station Botanical Gardens plus three private gardens to see an unbelievable array of famous, interesting, and attractive native plants in a variety of naturalistic settings.
 We will see such great natives as Shortia, ginseng, gentians, Hexastylis, pirate bush, Florida Torreya, mountain sweet pitcher plant, mountain sweet pepperbush, mountain mint, silverleaf hydrangea, grass-of-parnassus, prostrate juniper, bottle-brush buckeye, sand-myrtle, pawpaw, turk's-cap lilies, hercules'-club, Spiraea virginiana, many more wildflowers and shrubs, and many different ferns.
 We will discuss identification, culture, pruning, propagation, landscape use, cultivar selections, interactions with birds and insects, and conservation.
 Be prepared to say wow!
 Limit = 15.
 Hike difficulty rating = 1, easy.

-FT.
+CLOSED - FT.
 13 - Botanizing on the Blue Ridge Parkway w/ Adam Black & George Morris

 We will explore the botanical treasures along the roadsides of the higher elevations on the Blue Ridge Parkway.
 We will have stops along the Parkway from mountain cove to scree slopes and bog gardens and explore multiple ecotones within these areas and discover the unique plants that inhabit these ecotones.
 We will likely see sundews, orchids, and multiple hypericums.
 This is an easy trip along the Blue Ridge Parkway.